 My current graduate seminars are: Sociology of Health & Illness; Global Public Health; Masculinities and Men's Health

 I'm a medical sociologist who specializes in the fields of public health and mental health.
-In my early career, I cut my teeth studying how the criminalization of HIV non-disclosure in Canada impacts public health HIV prevention policy and frontline practices--I'm passionate about this issue and consider it an ongoing labor of love.
+Early in my career, I cut my teeth studying how the criminalization of HIV non-disclosure in Canada impacts public health HIV prevention policy and frontline practices--I'm passionate about this issue and consider it an ongoing labor of love.

 Since coming to LU, I have partnered on several studies examining health care access in Ontario.
-These projects include: studying beliefs about immunization and vaccine hesitancy in northern communities; exploring sex education curricula across the province; and examining pharmaceutical approaches to HIV prevention among men who have sex with men (MSM) in rural Ontario.
+My current projects examine: beliefs about immunization and vaccine hesitancy in northern communities (CIRN-funded); personal identification (PID) as a social determinant of health (SSHRC-funded); sex education curricula in Ontario (SSHRC-funded); and pharmaceutical approaches to HIV prevention among men who have sex with men (MSM) in rural Ontario.

-Most recently, I have begun studying autism from a sociological perspective.
-Currently, I am heading a project that investigates the social meanings and identities of people diagnosed with Asperger syndrome.
+Most recently, I have begun studying the medicalization of autism.
+Currently, I am heading a project that investigates the social meanings and identities of people diagnosed with Asperger syndrome (SSHRC-funded).